MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 ![Hound of the Baskervilles mounted print](/images/hound-baskervilles-red-mounted-print.png)

-A mounted print of Sidney Paget's Hound would be a great gift by adorning any Sherlockian corner, whether in a book nook, on top of an altar with cherished collectibles, or proudly hanged in a living room.
+A mounted print of Sidney Paget's Hound would make a great gift by adorning any Sherlockian corner, whether in a book nook, on top of an shrine with cherished collectibles, or proudly hanged in a living room.

 Available [here](https://www.redbubble.com/i/canvas-print/The-Hound-of-the-Baskervilles-1902-red-mounted-print-by-VioletAndOberon/85583292.3PBQX).